YourRoots Logo

 Children(s): Francis Osborn

-Sir John Osborne was born in 1551 in Essex, Essex, England, United Kingdom, the child of Sir Peter ll Osborne, Cambridge University Alumni, King's College and Lady Anne Blythe.
-Sir John Osborne later married Lady Dorothy Barlee (Barley) and Elizabeth Duncombe Grante Claypool, and together they raised children including Francis Osborn.
-In 1628, Sir John Osborne passed away in London, City of London, Greater London, England.
+In 1551, Sir John Osborne entered the world in Essex, Essex, England, United Kingdom, born to Sir Peter ll Osborne, Cambridge University Alumni, King's College and Lady Anne Blythe.
+Sir John Osborne married Lady Dorothy Barlee (Barley), Elizabeth Duncombe Grante Claypool, and had children including Francis Osborn.
+Sir John Osborne passed away in 1628 in London, City of London, Greater London, England.

 Find more search results for Sir Osborne